chrisgrieser/nvim-lsp-endhints/README.md

   type hints, such as TypeScript.
 - [nvim-inlayhint](https://github.com/lvimuser/lsp-inlayhints.nvim) did pretty
   much the same thing for nvim < 0.10, but it is archived by now.
-Other than being maintained, `nvim-lsp-endhints` just overrides the `textDocument/inlayHint` handler introduced in nvim 0.10, resulting in a much simpler and more maintainable implementation (~250 LoC instead of ~1000 LoC).
+Other than being maintained, `nvim-lsp-endhints` only overrides the `textDocument/inlayHint` handler introduced in nvim 0.10, resulting in a much simpler and more maintainable implementation (~250 LOC instead of ~1000 LOC).

 ## FAQ